casasfernando/wingpanel-indicator-airpods/README.md

     - Pause the audio: while listening with both AirPods, remove one.
 When you return it to your ear, playback resumes automatically.
 - Supports battery saver mode to preserve battery life while the system is running on battery (e.g. laptops) *

-\* In order to preserve system battery life some indicator features (ie: media player playback control using AirPods in-ear detection) will be disabled and AirPods battery level report may be less accurate
+\* In order to preserve system battery life some indicator features (e.g. media player playback control using AirPods in-ear detection) will be disabled and AirPods battery level report may be less accurate

 ### Requirements